Orhan Pamukspeaks toNirmala LakshmanonThe Museum of Innocenceand his other novels, his Turkishness, and his exploration of the human condition.

-Pamuk: Now they have changed Article 301, so that coincidentally or by mistake they do not try to punish someone like me [laughs].
+Pamuk: Now they have changed Article 301, so that coincidently or by mistake they do not try to punish someone like me [laughs].
 They changed the Article so that you have to get permission from the Ministry of Justice to prosecute and, if you are famous, they will not allow it.
 I can get away with it, but you won’t [laughs]!

 NL: In a novel like Snow, through a marvellous range of characters you have projected the possibility that truth can exist in diverse and opposing perspectives.
-For example, the character Blue raises some important questions.
-You have also depicted both fundamentalist and secular violence through scenes like the shooting in the national theatre.
-Are you then trying to say that there is truth in every situation?

-Pamuk: I'm not saying there is truth in everything but it is the novel’s job to understand points of view.
-A novelist's job is not to find political or diplomatic solutions to conflicting desires and pressures.
+Pamuk: I’m not saying there is truth in everything but it is the novel’s job to understand points of view.
+A novelist’s job is not to find political or diplomatic solutions to conflicting desires and pressures.
 Am I trying to promote this or that in Snow?
 No, nothing.
-I just want to see the arena of politics through the participant's point of view, not necessarily agreeing with any of them.
-Blue, if you ask me, is not like any fundamentalist in my life.
+I just want to see the arena of politics through the participant’s point of view, not necessarily agreeing with any of them.
+Blue [in Snow], if you ask me, is not like any fundamentalist in my life.
 But my job as a novelist is to make him convincing and try to see the world through his point of view.
 His argument, for instance, ‘why should we non-westerners wear a necktie?’ is an essential question that we should understand, right?
 Why should we imitate with a necktie the western men?
 It is a valid question.
-I am not necessarily agreeing with his or anyone else's answer, but it is a question that one should take seriously.
+I am not necessarily agreeing with his or anyone else’s answer, but it is a question that one should take seriously.

 I’m happy that people like this, yes; this book is very popular all over the world.
 But writing a sequel, no. Yet, I confess that I might write up one or two sequences of Fusun and Kemal that are not in the book.
 Why?
 Because I’m also doing a museum and sometimes think that I may write about one or two groups of objects for one episode which is not in the book.
 I may write things like that.
 Also, to make my museum more attractive, with new objects perhaps ten years later.